evkx/evkx.github.io/content/models/audi/e-tron/e-tron_55/_index.md

 The black optics design package is an option.
 This package includes a black single-frame grille, black bezels around the windows, and, if equipped with rails, black rails.

-You can choose between 10 wheels with sizes from 19 to 22 inches.
+Additionally, you can choose between 10 wheels with sizes from 19 to 22 inches.

 The car has four regular doors and a tailgate.
 The electric-powered tailgate has a kick-sensor as optional equipment, making it possible to open it by just kicking the foot under the tailgate.